-Fickle to grow, tricky to make and delicious to drink, Pinot Noir is the grape of Burgundy, but is also grown all over the world, most notably in Oregon, New Zealand and California.
+Difficult to grow, tricky to make and delicious to drink!
+Pinot Noir is the principle black grape of Burgundy, but is also grown all over the world, most notably in Oregon, New Zealand and California.
 It is also one of the major blending grapes for Champagne.
 Whilst the wines from the old and new world are undeniably different, Pinot Noir is a very distinctive variety.
 Its wines reveal soft strawberry and cherry flavours with a heady aroma, along with often complex savoury characteristics when the grapes are placed in the right hands.
-It flourishes in a cool, dry climate with warm days and cool nights and produces high quality wine - of which the best examples command very high prices.
+It flourishes in a cool, dry climate with warm days and cool nights and produces high quality wine - of which the best examples command extremely high prices.

 Characteristics of Pinot Noir